spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 Slice
 =====

-The slice plugin provides that ability to select the slice of the cube currently visible in the image viewers, with the corresponding wavelength highlighted in the spectrum viewer.
+The slice plugin provides the ability to select the slice of the cube currently visible in the image viewers, with the corresponding wavelength highlighted in the spectrum viewer.